microsoft/FASTER/docs/cs/FasterKV.md

 There are two ways to handle variable length keys and values in FasterKV:

-* Use standard C# class types (e.g., `byte[]` and `string`) to store keys and values.
+* Use standard C# class types (e.g., `byte[]`, `string`, and `class` objects) to store keys and values.
 This is easiest, but there are performance implications due to the creation of fine-grained C# objects and the fact that we need to store objects in a separate object log.

+* Use `Memory<byte>` or more generally, `Memory<T> where T : unmanaged` as your value and input type, and `ReadOnlyMemory<T> where T : unmanaged` or `Memory<T> where T : unmanaged` as the key type.
+This will work out of the box and store the keys and values on the main FasterKV log (no object log required).
+Your `IFunctions` implementation can use or extend the default supplied base class called [MemoryFunctions](https://github.com/microsoft/FASTER/blob/master/cs/src/core/VarLen/MemoryFunctions.cs).

 * Use `SpanByte` our wrapper struct concept, as your key and/or value type. `SpanByte` represents a simple sequence of bytes with a 4-byte (int) header that stores the length of the rest of the payload. `SpanByte` provides the highest performance for variable-length keys and values, and is compatible with pinned memory and `Span<byte>` inputs.
-Learn more about its use in the related PR [here](https://github.com/microsoft/FASTER/pull/349). `SpanByte` uses an underlying functionality we call _variable-length structs_, that you can use directly if `SpanByte` does not fit your needs, e.g., if you want to use only two bytes for the length header or want to store ints instead of bytes.
+Learn more about its use in the related PR [here](https://github.com/microsoft/FASTER/pull/349).

+* Our support for `Memory<T> where T : unmanaged` and `SpanByte` both use an underlying functionality that we call _variable-length structs_, that you can use directly if `SpanByte` does not fit your needs, e.g., if you want to use only two bytes for the length header or want to store ints instead of bytes.
+You do this by specifying `VariableLengthStructSettings` during FasterKV construction, and `SessionVariableLengthStructSettings` during session creation.

+* Check out the sample [here](https://github.com/Microsoft/FASTER/tree/master/cs/samples/StoreVarLenTypes).

 ## Checkpointing and Recovery